lity20/DCCDIF/README.md

 pip install -r requirements.txt
 ```

-Then, prepare your configuration file based the example we provide in `configs/bench.py`.
+Then, prepare your configuration file based on the example we provide in `configs/bench.py`.
 You may need to specify the paths to data and split files.

 Now you can reproduce the experimental results in our paper by running: